-Nobody left behind – help support new DAA treatments for people with hep C that is hard to treat
+Treatment for all – help support DAA treatments for everyone with hep C.

-New Direct Acting Anti-viral treatments were funded on the Pharmaceutical Benefits Scheme (PBS) from 1 March 2016, with more becoming available on 1 May.
-These treatments cure 95% of people in just 12 weeks with minimal side-effects, but are not suitable for everyone with hepatitis C.
+New Direct Acting Anti-viral treatments were funded on the Pharmaceutical Benefits Scheme (PBS) from 1 March 2016.
+These treatments cure 95% of people in just 12 weeks with minimal side-effects, but interferon free treatment is still not available for genotypes 4, 5 and 6.
+Also complex treatment regimens for different genotypes may limit the capacity of GPs to treat everyone with hepatitis C.

-The Pharmaceutical Benefits Advisory Committee (PBAC) is soon to consider whether a new combination treatment for hep C should be made available to people in Australia living with hep C.
+The Pharmaceutical Benefits Advisory Committee (PBAC) is soon to consider whether the following new combination treatments for hep C should be made available on the PBS to people in Australia living with hep C.

-Zepatier is a once-daily, single tablet containing two direct-acting antiviral (DAA) drugs, grazoprevir and elbasvir, that are active against hepatitis C genotypes 1, 4 and 6 (and can also be taken with sofosbuvir to treat genotype 3).
-It is especially useful for people with particular conditions such as:
+Epclusa is a once-daily, single tablet combination containing two direct-acting antiviral (DAA) drugs, sofosbuvir and velpatasvir, that are active against hepatitis C genotypes 1, 2, 3, 4, 5 and 6.
+It simplifies treatment by potentially eliminating the need for genotype testing and is especially useful for people whose hep C may be resistant to previous treatments.